ScottFerson/pba.r/README.md

 Naturally, it is not possible to be perfectly (or oppositely) dependent on more than one quantity unless they are also mutually dependent in the same way.
-The indep, perfect, opposite and depends functions check whether their two arguments are independent, perfectly dependent, oppositely dependent, or dependent, respectively.
-The depends function returns an interval code that is zero if its arguments are independent, +1 if they are perfect, etc.
+The indep, perfect, opposite and depend functions check whether their two arguments are independent, perfectly dependent, oppositely dependent, or dependent, respectively.
+The depend function returns an interval code that is zero if its arguments are independent, +1 if they are perfect, \[-1,+1\] if they have an unknown dependence, etc.

 The defined mathematical infix operators include these tabled below.

 |   | Auto  | Frechet  | Perfect  |Opposite   |Independent|
 |---|---|---|---|---|---|